Foreign central banks' U.S. debt holdings rise: Fed

 NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.

-The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose by $15.9 billion to stand at $2.883 trillion.
+The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose b y $ 7.425 billion t o stand at $2 .741 trillion.

 The full Fed report can be found on: here